History of Holy Trinity Church, Fareham

-The most important memorial in the aisle is that to Vice Admiral of the Red, Sir Charles Thompson Bart (30/11/1740 – 17/03/1799) (it was probably moved from St Peter and St Paul).
+The most important memorial in the aisle is that to Vice Admiral of the Red, Sir Charles Thompson Bart.
+(C.1740 – 17/03/1799) which was moved from St Peter and St Paul Church in 1835.
 He was the father of Sir Henry Thompson (05/11/1796 – 01/07/1868) who built the church.
 Sir Charles joined the Navy in 1755 and took part in many battles against the French and Spanish, in particular, being second–in–command to Admiral Sir John Jervis (09/01/1735 – 14/03/1823) at the battle of Cape St Vincent in February 1797.
 He was eventually recalled from the fleet because he objected at the execution of four mutineers on a Sunday.
 Notice the standing figures in uniform, one with a rope and one with a sextant.
 The memorial was designed by John Flaxman R.A.
 (06/07/1755 – 07/12/1826), who worked for Josiah Wedgwood (12/07/1730 – 03/01/1795) and became the first Professor of Sculpture for the Royal Academy in 1810, a position which was specially created for him.
 He was responsible for the Nelson memorial in St Paul’s Cathedral.

 Also in the south aisle is a memorial to Charles Osborn (1797 – 27/01/1863) who lived at Down End House and who developed Osborn Road after whom it is named.